InkTip

 Now how many times have you seen a bad movie and asked "how did that get made?"
 Must've been a great pitch, huh?

 I've heard more theories about pitching than I've eaten donuts, and I've eaten a lot of donuts.
 Thing is, most of what I've heard is correct yet fundamentally useless, like the theory that pitching is akin to hitting on girls in bars; it's just a numbers game.
-Or the notion that it's all about presentation, meaning your personal appearance or your ability to use spell check.
-I've heard it described as a pyramid, where you build your foundation and then work your way up into the details.
-Then there's the one-two approach of connecting character with story.
-Someone else once told me that pitching is about conveying character, a premise, and irony.
+Or the notion that it's all about presentation, meaning your personal appearance or the brightness of the paper you print it on matters more than what you say or write.
+I've also heard pitching described as a pyramid, where you build your foundation and then work your way up into the details.
+Then there's the approach of connecting character, a premise, and irony.
+Still others argue that a good pitch should convey an understanding of how the business works, like star power or budgetary constraints.

-These are all great theories, but they all operate on the misunderstanding that, since so many bad movies have been made, there must be some Jedi-like technique to pitching which, if you can master it, will enable you to sell anything.
+These are all good points, but they all operate on the misunderstanding that, since so many bad movies have been made, there must be some Jedi-like technique to pitching which, if you can master it, will enable you to sell anything.
 So while they're all useful to some extent, they're still missing a fundamental understanding about what pitching really is.

-In fact, pitching is probably the most misleading term we use in this business because it isn't about throwing out ideas at all; it's about luring people to a story.
+In fact, pitching is probably the most misleading term we use in this business because it isn't even about throwing out ideas; it's about luring people to a story.
 So it's really more like fishing than baseball.
 You don't throw your story at producers; you set your hook and reel them in.

 Now this all begs the question: what's a hook?

 The hook is the idea that sells the story.
-It isn't the story itself, because the hook doesn't tell you what happens - in fact, the hook just begs that question: "what happens next?"
+It isn't the story itself, because the hook doesn't tell you what happens next - instead, it sets up the question "what happens next?"

-So it begs the question: if he lies for a living, and if all of a sudden he can't tell a lie, how does he make a living?
-What happens next?
+So the hook begs the question: if he lies for a living, and if all of a sudden he can't lie, how does he make a living?
+Or in more general terms, what happens next?

 Now pick a couple of your favorite movies.
-What's the story?
-What's the subplot that drives the story?
-What's the premise, the principle that allows the audience to suspend disbelief for two hours?
-And where's the hook that begs that question: what happens next?
+What's the premise?
+Who is the story about?
+What's the obstacle?
+And what's the relationship between premise and character and obstacle that begs the question: what happens next?

 Then try writing out the hook for your favorite movies like so: